 The implementation of the Medicare Drug Price Negotiation Program (MDPNP) has only loosely included patient input and fails to address the glaring, unintended consequences.
-CCPA encourages the new Administration to take a collaborative, patient-first approach and focus on reforms that will more directly benefit patients.
+CCPA encourages Congress to take a collaborative, patient-first approach and focus on reforms that will more directly benefit patients.